modelscope/FunASR/docs/get_started.md

 BAC009S0002W0124 自 六 月 底 呼 和 浩 特 市 率 先 宣 布 取 消 限 购 后 ...
 ```
-These two files both have two columns, while the first column is the wav ids and the second column is the corresponding wav paths/label tokens.
+These two files both have two columns, while the first column is wav ids and the second column is the corresponding wav paths/label tokens.

 ## Stage 1: Feature Generation
-This stage extracts FBank feature from raw wav `wav.scp` and apply speed perturbation as data augmentation according to `speed_perturb`.
-You can set `nj` to control the number of jobs for feature generation.
-The output features are saved in `$feats_dir/dump/xxx/ark` and the corresponding `feats.scp` files are saved as `$feats_dir/dump/xxx/feats.scp`.
+This stage extracts FBank features from `wav.scp` and apply speed perturbation as data augmentation according to `speed_perturb`.
+Users can set `nj` to control the number of jobs for feature generation.
+The generated features are saved in `$feats_dir/dump/xxx/ark` and the corresponding `feats.scp` files are saved as `$feats_dir/dump/xxx/feats.scp`.
 An example of `feats.scp` can be seen as follows:
 * `feats.scp`
 ```
 ...
 BAC009S0002W0122_sp0.9 /nfs/funasr_data/aishell-1/dump/fbank/train/ark/feats.16.ark:592751055
 ...
 ```
-Note that samples in this file have already been shuffled.
+Note that samples in this file have already been shuffled randomly.
 This file contains two columns.
-The first column is the wav-id while the second column is the kaldi-ark feature path.
+The first column is wav ids while the second column is kaldi-ark feature paths.
 Besides, `speech_shape` and `text_shape` are also generated in this stage, denoting the speech feature shape and text length of each sample.
 The examples are shown as follows:
 * `speech_shape`
 ```
 ...